RKSamota/firstrepo/README.md

 To stage an entire directory:
 $ git add mydirectory

-//To add all files not staged:
+To add all files not staged:
           $ git add .

-#3.  git commit  : -
+# 3.  git commit  : -

 Record the changes made to the files to a local repository.
 For easy reference, each commit has a unique ID.

 Example: -
-// Adding a commit with message
+Adding a commit with message
 $ git commit -m "Commit message in quotes"

-#4.  git status  : -
+# 4.  git status  : -

 git status will return the current working branch.
 If a file is in the staging area, but not committed, it shows with git status.
 Or, if there are no changes it’ll return nothing to commit, working directory clean.